morganesque/mac-php-quicksilver-lastfm-thing/README.md

 ## AppleScript ##

-I found that I needed to create a little AppleScript which Quicksilver then call.
+I found that I needed to create a little AppleScript which Quicksilver can then call.
 This was because I wanted to pass the content I'd found back into Quicksilver's large text input which I don't think I could have done by simply calling the PHP script directly.

 ```
 tell application "Quicksilver"